-That is why we decided to do this interview with this young lady (her identity will not be revealed), so you, me and any other individual interested in our Craft can understand this peculiar branch of Freemasonry.
+That is why we decided to do this interview with this young Lady (her identity will not be revealed), so you, me and any other individual interested in our Craft can understand this particular branch of Freemasonry (Co-Masonry).

 Let’s get into the interview…

 You can learn more about the “Order Of Female Freemasons” on Wikipedia.